Sens Arenas of Yesteryear [Updated]

 Ottawa, 1925.
 Arrow points to Dey’s Arena.
 [Orig. image via Quebec Archives – colourized by Ashley Newall]

 1911 Stanley Cup champion Ottawa Senators.
-[Colourized by Giving Colour to History]
+[Colourization based on Giving Colour to History version]

 The Ottawa Alerts women’s hockey team also played at Dey’s Arena.